openyurtio/openyurt.io/docs/installation/manually-setup.md

 #### 4.1.2 Configure Kubelet

-we need to reset the kubelet service to let it access the apiserver through the yurthub (The following steps assume that we are logged in to the edge node as the root user).
+we need to reset the kubelet service to let it access the apiserver through the yurthub (The following steps assume that we have logged on to the edge node as the root user).
-As kubelet will connect to the Yurthub through http, so we create a new kubeconfig file for the kubelet service.
+As kubelet will connect to the Yurthub through HTTP, so we create a new kubeconfig file for the kubelet service.
 ```bash
 mkdir -p /var/lib/openyurt
 cat << EOF > /var/lib/openyurt/kubelet.conf